 Key elements of peer support in mental health include the building on shared personal experience and empathy.
 It focuses on an individual’s strengths, not weaknesses, and works towards the individual’s wellbeing and recovery.LEARN ABOUT OUR PROGRAMS

-Peer 2 Peer Connections, the peer support programming division of the Manitoba Schizophrenia Society (MSS), is expanding rapidly across our province and as such has a number of positions available in Winnipeg and Dauphin.
+Peer 2 Peer Connections, the peer support programming division of the Manitoba Schizophrenia Society (MSS), is expanding rapidly across our province.

 Funding announced April 15, 2020 for Peer 2 Peer Connections.
 Please click here to read the full announcement.